Langtang Trek Cost- Best Package and Perfect Itinerary

 Langtang Trek is a wonderfully scenic hiking trip that takes you to explore the naturally beautiful Langtang Valley.
 This is the nearest hiking trail from Kathmandu which takes you to the alpine Himalayan zone in a short period of time.
 Langtang Valley is situated to the North of Kathmandu and is sandwiched between the Himalayan range to the north and a slightly lower range of snowy peaks to the south.

 Langtang valley is like heaven surrounds by the majestic Himalayan peaks.
-This valley is often said as “the valley of glacial masses trekking” where you can visit Himalayan glaciers from the lower altitude place.
+This valley is often said as “the valley of glacial masses trekking” where you can visit Himalayan glaciers from a lower altitude place.
 It also offers pine woodland forests, serene mountain streams, lush green slopes, and an overall enjoyable experience.
 This valley is inside the territory of Langtang National Park.

 The Langtang trek combines spectacular views of the Himalayas with great cultural insights.
 In this trekking, you can enjoy the outstanding views of Mount Langtang Lirung (7246 meters), Dorje Lakpa (6966 meters), Gang Cheenpo (6388 meters), and Ganesh Himal (7429 meters).
 It grants you an opportunity to explore beautiful mountain villages habituated by Tamang People.
 Tamang is one of the major ethnic communities in Nepal.
 The lifestyle of Tamangs who live in the Langtang area is highly influenced by Tibetan Buddhist culture.
 Further in this cultural trek, you will also get to see ancient Buddhist monasteries.